 - Twelve hours of Dissertation Preparation (ENGL 899)

-- Reading knowledge of two foreign languages (satisfied by passing the reading exam in each language) OR extensive knowledge of one foreign language (satisfied by passing a 400-level course in literature, not in translation, with a grade of B or better, or a 500-level course in literature, not in translation, with a grade of C or better).
-NOTE: You may also fulfill one foreign language requirement by passing both ENGL 702 (Old English) and ENGL 703 (Beowulf and Old English Heroic Verse) with a grade of B or better.
+- Reading knowledge of one language other than English (satisfied by passing a reading exam or a 400-level course in literature, not in translation, with a grade of B or better, or a 500-level course in literature, not in translation, with a grade of C or better).
+Students may also fulfill a language requirement by passing ENGL 701: Old English or ENGL 701: Beowulf and Old English Heroic Verse with a grade of B or better.

 - Written Ph.D.
 Comprehensive Examination in the primary and secondary field